jboyce1/ppsCTF/classes/LANgeist/LANgeist.md

 Here, you're SSHing into <target.ip.address> as <user> and running tcpdump with sudo privileges to capture packets on interface eth0.
 The captured packets are then streamed through SSH and redirected (>) into the named pipe remotepacketcapture1.

-sudo: This command is used to execute tcpdump with superuser (root) privileges.
+**sudo**: This command is used to execute tcpdump with superuser (root) privileges.
 This is necessary because capturing packets typically requires elevated permissions.

-tcpdump: This is the command-line packet analyzer.
+**tcpdump**: This is the command-line packet analyzer.
 It allows you to capture or filter network traffic.

--s 0: This flag sets the snapshot length to 0, which means tcpdump will capture the entire packet.
+**-s 0**: This flag sets the snapshot length to 0, which means tcpdump will capture the entire packet.
 By default, tcpdump captures only the first 68 bytes of each packet, but -s 0 ensures that the entire packet is captured.

--U: This flag sets the output to be unbuffered.
+**-U**: This flag sets the output to be unbuffered.
 Without this flag, tcpdump might buffer its output, which can cause delays in displaying packets, especially in real-time scenarios.

--n: This flag tells tcpdump not to resolve IP addresses to hostnames.
+**-n**: This flag tells tcpdump not to resolve IP addresses to hostnames.
 Instead of resolving IP addresses to hostnames using DNS, tcpdump will display numeric IP addresses.

--w -: This flag specifies the file to which tcpdump should write the captured packets.
+**-w -**: This flag specifies the file to which tcpdump should write the captured packets.
 In this case, - indicates that tcpdump should write the packets to standard output (stdout) instead of a file.
 This is important because the output is then redirected to the SSH connection and subsequently to the named pipe.

 With this setup, Wireshark is reading packets from the named pipe remotepacketcapture, while tcpdump is capturing packets on the remote system and streaming them into the same named pipe.
 This allows you to effectively capture and view network traffic in real-time using Wireshark.
--i eth0: This flag specifies the interface on which tcpdump should capture packets.
+**-i eth0**: This flag specifies the interface on which tcpdump should capture packets.
 In this case, eth0 is specified, indicating the first Ethernet interface.
-not port 22: This is a filter expression used to exclude packets with a destination or source port of 22 (SSH).
+**not port 22**: This is a filter expression used to exclude packets with a destination or source port of 22 (SSH).
 It means tcpdump will capture all packets except those associated with SSH traffic.
 This can be useful to avoid capturing your own SSH traffic, which might flood the output.

 Defense:
 Developing RSA key pair for more secure remote log-in